Saplings-Projects/1M_sub/CONTRIBUTING.md

 ## Documentation

 Always write documentation for your code.
 Check how it's done in other files if you don't know how to write it.
 Check [Godot's page about documentation](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_documentation_comments.html) comments for syntax related information.
+Code inside functions should also be commented (but using normal comments, not documentation comments).
+This doesn't exempt you from using explicit variable names and function names.